VjiaoBlack/terrain-gen/README.md

 athena is a civilization builder game in pre-alpha stage.

-Currently it is mostly still a terrain generator.
+Currently it is mostly still a terrain generator and visualizer.

+I use other bits of code to help with some tricky math stuff - I cite them in comments where I use them.

 Compilation
 -----------